ICS491TeamLucio/lucio.github.io/index.md

 This system adheres to the Meteor 1.4 guideline of putting all application code in the imports/ directory, and using client/main.js and server/main.js to import the code appropriate for the client and server in an appropriate order.

 This system accomplishes client and server-side importing in a different manner than most Meteor sample applications.
-In this system, every imports/ subdirectory containing any Javascript or HTML files has a top-level index.js file that is responsible for importing all files in its associated directory.
+In this system, every imports/ subdirectory containing any JavaScript or HTML files has a top-level index.js file that is responsible for importing all files in its associated directory.

 Then, client/main.js and server/main.js are responsible for importing all the directories containing code they need.
 For example, here is the contents of client/main.js: